Mastering Metal: How to Drill Through Steel Like a Pro

 Filing Techniques

-- Selecting a File: Choose a file that matches the contour of the hole—flat files for flat surfaces and rounded files for internal curves.
+• Selecting a File: Pick a file that matches the shape of the hole—use flat files for flat surfaces and rounded files for curves.

-- Finishing the Edge: Move the file in one direction along the edge of the hole to smooth out any roughness.
+• Finishing the Edge: Move the file in one direction along the edge to get rid of rough spots.

 Sanding for Fineness

-- Sandpaper Grit: Start with a coarser grit to remove larger imperfections and finish with a finer grit for a smooth surface.
+• Sandpaper Grit: Start with a coarser grit to tackle bigger imperfections, then switch to a finer grit for a smooth finish.

-- Sanding Process: Use a small piece of sandpaper wrapped around a compatible tool or your finger to sand the edge of the hole carefully.
+• Sanding Process: Use a small piece of sandpaper wrapped around a suitable tool or your finger to carefully sand the edge of the hole.

 Additional Finishing Touches